Indian Chickpea Salad Recipe

 Freezing Indian Chickpea Salad

-You can freeze this pretty successfully for up to about 3 months.
-Just make sure you freeze this in an air-tight container because any air will degrade this pretty quickly in the freezer.
-A snap-on lid on a container or zipper-top bag if you have one will work best.
+You can freeze this successfully for up to about 3 months.
+Just make sure you freeze it in an airtight container because any air will degrade it quickly in the freezer.
+A snap-on lid on a container or zipper-top bag, if you have one, will work best.
 Just make sure they are freezer-safe and food-safe.

 SUBSCRIBE: